jac307/MediaArtTutorials/MEDIA2DF3/P1-InClassWork-I.md

 ---

+<h2 style="color: darkred;"> Illustrator → Inkscape Workflow </h2>

+Use **Adobe Illustrator** and **Inkscape** to transform your sketches into vector-ready files for laser-cutting.

+### What is Inkscape?

+**Inkscape** is a free, open-source vector graphics editor similar to Adobe Illustrator.
+It allows you to design using precise **paths**, making it ideal for digital fabrication.

+While we are using Inkscape because it is **required by the Thode Makerspace**, learning to adapt to different software platforms is a valuable skill for any media artist.
+Being proficient across both proprietary and open-source tools strengthens your ability to work in a variety of **production environments**, from galleries to labs to community-based studios.

+---

 <h2 style="color: darkred;">[20 min] Individual Exercise – Illustrator → Inkscape Workflow Practice</h2>

 Before starting the group prototype, **each student** will complete a **short individual exercise** to practice the laser-cut file workflow.